Insecurity, battle with lawmakers clouding presidency of Ecuador's Lasso

 "Everyone is asking the state for security but the state isn't paying attention."

-(Reporting by Alexandra Valencia; Additional reporting by Yury Garcia in Guayaquil; Writing by Julia Symmes Cobb; Editing by Daniel Wallis)
+(Reporting by Alexandra Valencia; Additional reporting by Yury Garcia in Guayaquil; Writing by Julia Symmes Cobb; Editing by Daniel Wallis, Bernard Orr)

 ((julia.cobb@thomsonreuters.com; +57-316-389-7187))